KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/demeter/index.rst

   growing and things started to die in Demeter’s grief over her lost daughter.
  Zeus stepped in and demanded Hades give Persephone back.
 Hades relented, but Persephone must return to him for one third of every year.
-This is why the seasons change; Demeter is sad without her daughter during autumn and fall.
+This is why the seasons change; Demeter is sad without her daughter during autumn and winter.
  When Persephone comes back, spring returns.
 Demeter was important to humankind as she introduced the art of agriculture.
 In honor of her, man built temples made out of thresh and held festivals.
 The main festival was called the